 Key benefits of the Arm architecture are implementation size, security, performance, low-power consumption, and an ecosystem providing global support.

 There are three architecture profiles: A, R and M.

 A-Profile (Applications) is used in complex compute application areas, such as servers, mobile phones and automotive head units.

 R-Profile (Real-Time) is used where real-time response is required.
-For example, safety critical applications or those needing a deterministic response, such as medical equipment or vehicle steering, braking and signalling.
+For example, safety critical applications or those needing a deterministic response, such as medical equipment or vehicle steering, braking and signaling.

 M-Profile (Microcontroller) is used where energy efficiency, power consumption and size are important.
 M-Profile is especially suitable for deeply-embedded chips.
 Recently, simple IoT devices have become a key application of M-Profile CPUs.
 For example, in small sensors, communication modules and smart home products.